Generic Name: rifampin, isoniazid and pyrazinamide

 Rare reports of disseminated intravascular coagulation have been observed.

-Leukopenia, hemolytic anemia, and decreased hemoglobin have been observed.
+Leukopenia, hemolytic anemia, decreased hemoglobin, bleeding, and vitamin K–dependent coagulation disorders have been observed.

 Agranulocytosis has been reported rarely.